The COCOCITY Cut Resistant Gloves are designed to be able to withstand accidental knife cuts when cooking or preparing food.

 If you value your fingers I would stay away from these “Cut Resistant” gloves.
 But, I wouldn’t suggest you use a pair of socks either.
 Maybe just be careful when using knives would be the best possible safety solution.
 I wouldn’t recommend these at all.
 There’re literally hundreds available on Amazon, they look kind of generic with each seller adding their own brand to them.
 I just worry that someone will try to cut themselves to prove these work and find out horribly that they don’t.

-If you want to see the COCOCITY Cut Resistant Gloves product page for yourself, it’s available only on Amazon.
-The RRP for these gloves are £15.99.
+If you want the COCOCITY Cut Resistant Gloves for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £6.99.

 Product sample provided by COCOCITY in exchange for a detailed, unbiased review.